OPENDAP/harvester/README.md

 Each of the two subdirectories here contains a complete Java/Spring project that is built using gradle.
 If you don't have gradle installed, use the gradle wrapper build script ```gradlew```.
-To work on this software, it is easiest to make two projects, one for the _reporter_ and a spearate one for the_collector_.
+To work on this software, it is easiest to make two projects, one for the _reporter_ and a spearate one for the _collector_.
 You should set these up to build using gradle, include the lombok code and enable them as spring-boot projects.
 Each directory has a Readme with more information.

+NOTE: That this one git repo has two separate projects